Special Properties of Gradient Descent with Large Learning Rates: Introduction

-More particularly, similar to how gradient descent will diverge with a very large learning rate, using an intermediate value of learning rate can allow gradient descent to escape some sharp local minima through a ``controlled divergence", leading it to more flat areas.
-Additionally, we show that gradient descent with random initialization can avoid encountering certain (small) regions of the landscape with some probability and that this probability increases with a higher learning rate.
+To that end, in this work we show that randomly initialized full-batch gradient descent with a high learning rate provably escapes local minima and converges to the global minimum over of a class of non-convex functions.
+In contrast, when using a small learning rate, GD over these functions can converge to a local minimum instead.
+Such difference is not observable under traditional assumptions such as smoothness.
+Hence, our settings also provide a framework to compare optimization methods more closely, for example in their ability to escape local minima.

+We further show the positive effect of using a high learning rate to increase the chance of completely avoiding undesirable regions of the landscape such as a local minimum.
 Note that this behavior does not happen when using the continuous version of GD, i.e.\ gradient flow which corresponds to using infinitesimal step sizes.
 The difference remains even after adding the implicit regularization term identified in \cite{smith_origin_2021} in order to bring trajectories of gradient flow and gradient descent closer.
-Using these two properties, we prove that under certain assumptions, randomly initialized gradient descent with a high learning rate escapes or avoids certain local minima which can lead to convergence to global minimum.

-We would like to note that throughout the paper, we sometimes misuse the terms ``global'' and ``local'' minimum to refer to desirable and undesirable minima respectively.
-For example when discussing generalization, a desirable minimum might not have the lowest objective value but enjoy properties such as flatness.

-To our knowledge, this is the first theoretical work that builds on a lower bound on the learning rate to show convergence for generic optimization problems to a global minimum without relying on stochastic noise.

-We also provide experimental evidence to show the changes in trajectory that we prove happen as a result of using large learning rates, are indeed relevant in practice.
-In addition to illustrating our results on a simple function, we demonstrate similar effects happen in neural network training by showing that a high learning rate allows the optimization to escape local minima.
-Our observations prove the relevance of our theoretical results in practice and signify the importance of considering the effects of high learning rates for understanding the success of GD.
-This is further supported by evidence also present in the literature, such as results in \cite{cohen_gradient_2021} showing that the sharpness of the trajectory traversed by GD is controlled by the learning rate.

-Recent works have shown that induced noise on trajectory can be beneficial for optimization \cite{kleinberg_alternative_2018,wang_eliminating_2021, xie_diffusion_2021}.
-This is also used as a possible explanation for the success of SGD \cite{robbins_stochastic_1951}, the stochastic version of GD which is usually used in practice.
-Since the effect of stochastic noise on the trajectory is controlled by the learning rate, it is reasonable to ask whether, at least in the stochastic settings, this is the main benefit of using a high learning rate.
-In this paper, we develop a training method that allows maintaining the impact of the stochastic noise while reducing the learning rate.
-We observe that while this improves the final model, it is not enough to match the superior performance of a high learning rate.
-Thus, we provide experimental evidence that the effects of learning rate goes beyond controlling stochastic noise, showing that understanding these effects is also relevant in the stochastic settings.